 - We make sure any major artist releases or covers have paperwork attached to the release to verify the authenticity prior to going out and being delivered.

-We know our efforts won’t fix the problem for the entire industry, but we owe it to our clients to prevent this from affecting them.
+At the end of the day, we know our efforts won’t fix the problem for the entire industry.
+However, we owe it to our clients to do everything we can to prevent this from affecting them.
 It’s our responsibility as a reliable distributor to monitor issues like this and ensure the rights of our artists are protected.